Detecting vector charge with extreme mass ratio inspirals onto Kerr black holes: Introduction

 According to the no-hair theorem, any BH can be described by three parameters: the mass, angular momentum, and electric charge.
 Current observations have not yet been able to confirm the no-hair theorem or the existence of extra fields besides the gravitational fields in modified gravity theories.
 The coupling between scalar fields and higher-order curvature invariants can invalidate the no-hair theorem so that BHs can carry scalar charge which depends on the mass of BH \cite{Sotiriou:2013qea,Silva:2017uqg,Doneva:2017bvd,Antoniou:2017acq}.
-The possible detection of scalar fields with EMRIs was discussed in \cite{Maselli:2020zgv,Maselli:2021men,Barsanti:2022ana,Guo:2022euk,Zhang:2022rfr,Barsanti:2022vvl}.
-SMBHs are usually neutral because of long-time charge dissipation through the presence of the plasma around them or the spontaneous production of electron-positron pairs \cite{Gibbons:1975kk,Eardley:1975kp,1982PhRvD..25.2509H,1982Prama..18..385J,Gong:2019aqa}.
-However, the existence of stable charged astrophysical stellar-mass compact objects such as BHs, neutron stars, white dwarfs, etc. in nature remains controversial.
-In Refs. \cite{Bekenstein:1971ej,de1995relativistic,deFelice:1999qp,Ivanov:2002jy,Majumdar:1947eu,zhang_influence_1982,Anninos:2001yb,Bonnor:1975gba}, it was shown that there can be a maximal huge amount of charge with the charge-to-mass ratio of the order one for highly compact stars, whose radius is on the verge of forming an event horizon.
+The possible detection of scalar fields with EMRIs was discussed in \cite{Maselli:2020zgv,Maselli:2021men,Barsanti:2022ana,Guo:2022euk,Zhang:2022rfr,Barsanti:2022vvl,Yunes:2011aa,Cardoso:2011xi}.
+Astrophysical BHs are usually assumed to be neutral because of long-time charge dissipation through the presence of the plasma around them or the spontaneous production of electron-positron pairs \cite{Gibbons:1975kk,Eardley:1975kp,1982PhRvD..25.2509H,1982Prama..18..385J,Gong:2019aqa}.
+However, the existence of stable charged astrophysical stellar-mass compact objects such as BHs, neutron stars, white dwarfs, etc. in nature remains controversial \cite{Bekenstein:1971ej,de1995relativistic,deFelice:1999qp,Ivanov:2002jy,Majumdar:1947eu,zhang_influence_1982,Anninos:2001yb,Bonnor:1975gba}.
+There might exist a maximal huge amount of charge with the charge-to-mass ratio of the order one for highly compact stars, whose radius is on the verge of forming an event horizon \cite{de1995relativistic,deFelice:1999qp}.
 The balance between the attractive gravitational force from the matter part and the repulsive force from the electrostatic part is unstable and charged compact stars will collapse to a charged BH due to a decrease in the electric field \cite{Ray:2003gt}.
-Also, BHs can be charged through the Wald mechanism by selectively accreting charge in a magnetic field \cite{Wald:1974np}, or by accreting minicharged dark matter beyond the standard model \cite{Cardoso:2016olt}.
-The charge carried by compact objects can affect the parameter estimation of the chirp mass and BH merger \cite{Christiansen:2020pnv,Jai-akson:2017ldo} and the merger rate distribution of primordial BH binaries \cite{Liu:2022wtq,Liu:2020cds}.
-The electromagnetic self-force acting on a charged particle in an equatorial circular orbit of Kerr BH was calculated in \cite{Torres:2020fye}.
-It showed the dissipative self-force balances with the sum of the electromagnetic flux radiated to infinity and down the BH horizon, and prograde orbits can stimulate BH superradiance although the superradiance is not sufficient to support floating orbits even at the innermost stable circular orbit (ISCO) \cite{Torres:2020fye}.
-The observations of GW150914 can constrain the charge-to-mass ratio of charged BHs to be as high as 0.3 \cite{Bozzola:2020mjx}.
+BHs can also be charged through the Wald mechanism by selectively accreting charge in a magnetic field \cite{Wald:1974np}, or by accreting minicharged dark matter beyond the standard model \cite{Cardoso:2016olt,Bolton:2022hpt}.
+The dark photon with mass $\sim 8 \times 10^{-14}$ eVc$^{-2}$ is a minimal and well-motivated extension of the standard model for reconciling hydrodynamical simulations with Lyman-$\alpha$ forest absorption line widths at redshift $z\simeq 0.1$ \cite{Bolton:2022hpt,Liu:2022wtq,Liu:2020cds}.